 - Returning to work as a school nurse, as defined in R.S.
 17:28.

-- Returning to work as a full-time certified speech therapist, speech pathologist, audiologist, educational diagnostician, school social worker, school counselor, or school psychologist in a school district where a shortage exists.
+- Returning to work as a full-time certified speech therapist, speech pathologist, audiologist, educational diagnostician, school social worker, school counselor, school psychologist, interpreter, educational transliterator, or educator for the deaf or hard of hearing in a school district where a shortage exists.
 The position of employment must require a valid Louisiana ancillary certificate approved and issued by the Louisiana Department of Education.

 NOTE: A "classroom teacher" is any employee (1) whose position of employment requires a valid Louisiana teaching certification, and (2) who is assigned the professional activities of instructing pupils in courses in classroom situations which daily pupil attendance figures for the school system are kept; or is assigned to proctor admissions, evaluation, or assessment testing.